How Freddie Prinze Jr. and Sarah Michelle Gellar Managed to Pull Off the Impossible With Their Romance - E! Online

 In the years that followed, they'd get together as often as anyone might see a past coworker, Gellar telling People, "We were friends for a very long time.
 We've had many dinners before."
 (And a set visit or two, Gellar making the briefest of non-verbal cameos in 1999's She's All That because she was there hanging out with Prinze.
 "I think you really understood that my character did not want pepper," she joked on Instagram of the cafeteria moment.)

-But there was something about that night at that spot, with Gellar's adventurous palate impressing confessed Japanophile Prinze.
+But there was something about that night at that spot in January 2000, with Gellar's adventurous palate impressing confessed Japanophile Prinze.
 "We were just two people at dinner catching up," she continued of their unexpected date night.
 "We had a long car ride and a long dinner, and things just happened."

 A friendship already solidified, they both knew pretty quick that this could be it, their connection extending far deeper than their early 2000s pop culture dominance and the fact that they're both really, really ridiculously good-looking.
 (Though, that doesn't hurt, Gellar joking to E!
-News in 2013, "He's a good looking man.
+News in 2013, "He's a good-looking man.
 I'm not gonna complain!")

-Being able to fast-forward past the getting-to-know-you bit was "one of the reasons I think our relationship has always been so good," he explained to E!
+Being able to fast-forward past the getting-to-know-you bit was "one of the reasons I think our relationship has always been so good," Prinze explained to E!
 News in 2017.
 "We were just friends for a good two years before we ever went on a date.
 She knew what kind of guy I was.
 She knew what my morals were, what my priorities were and vice versa.
 We already kind of knew all the faults in the other person."

 Perhaps more importantly, they knew each other's good qualities, the ones that pointed to this being a particularly auspicious match.

 "Sarah and I are always very direct and blunt.
-That's how we've rolled for 20 plus years," Prinze told Parade.com last February.
+That's how we've rolled for 20-plus years," Prinze told Parade.com.
 "If I do something that'll make her mad she's like, 'Hey man that sucks, why'd you do that?'
 Then I'm like, 'Oh god, I'm sorry,' and I don't do it again."

 He much prefers her brand of candor over any sort of passive-aggressive behavior.
-"She'll let you know how she feels for better or worse," he continued.
+"She'll let you know how she feels for better or worse," Prinze continued.
 "That's why Sarah and I are still together, cause there are not many girls like her out there."

 Because from the moment they crossed that just friends boundary, "I didn't go on dates with other girls nor did I even want to pursue dates with other girls," he told People.
 And despite each having declared they didn't believe in marriage, "one day, I just knew we're going to get married and that I was going to propose.
 I didn't know when or how."